 Upon retirement Michael and his wife Hope moved to The Blue Mountains where they have owned a home for a number of years.
 Always interested in local issues Michael learned of the attainable housing initiatives that were being undertaken in the area.
 His experience in the construction industry and the desire to give back to the community positions him well to provide insight and guidance as it relates to the construction of future attainable housing projects in the Town of The Blue Mountains.
 Michael is the most recent addition to the BMAHC Board of Directors.

 Sharon McCormick joins the Blue Mountains Attainable Housing Corporation with 20 years of experience in municipal governments and the non-profit sector.
 Supported by a diverse educational background that includes a BSc from the University of Waterloo, and post-graduate studies in England and Australia, she has spent her career working in the field to help people thrive and excel in their work and personal lives.

 That work has included serving as the inaugural Executive Director of Attainable Homes Calgary Corporation, a wholly owned subsidiary of that municipality, to partner with industry in making home ownership a reality for working Calgarians.
 She also served as Executive Director at Highbanks Society, working provide affordable housing for young mothers, and SPEC Association for Families and Children.

 Sharon has extensive experience in the public sector working for the former Mayor of Calgary and in the areas of strategic and business planning, managing projects, and establishing strong community outcomes.
-Most recently, she has worked as a senior management consultant for the Town of Strathmore.
+Most recently, she has worked as a senior management consultant for the Town of Strathmore and previously for the Town of High River.
 At heart, Sharon is a mom, an avid cook, hiker and outdoors-person, and an advocate for healthy communities and social entrepreneurship, and is excited to bring those perspectives to our organization's important work.